1-2-3 of Buying Hardwoods

 When you head out to your hardwood retailer, just be sure to bring your materials list, a tape measure and your calculator!
 Then you'll be able to figure up the material you're buying on the spot.

 Remember, wood is an organic material, so not every piece is going to be perfect.
 And that's ok.
 Small imperfections can be worked out during milling.
 You may have the time and equipment to mill it yourself, but if not, this is where a shop's services can really help you out.
 Here's what you need to know:

 S2S--This is a planing pass, top, and bottom.
 Usually, after running a 4/4 board S2S, it will come in at a smooth 3/4" thick.
 But S2S can also take a board down to almost any thickness required.
 The sides of the board will still be rough and need additional milling to be suitable for gluing.

-S3S--After running a board S2S, the board is joined on one edge to make straight.
+S3S--After running a board S2S, the board is joined on one edge to make the edge straight and smooth.
 This creates three surfaced sides.
 You'll need to rip the board to your desired width, and possibly add a join edge.

-S4S--Straight-Line Edge--Just like S3S, then the board is ripped to width on the fourth edge and then jointed for a smooth edge.
+S4S--Just like S3S, then the board is ripped to width on the fourth edge and jointed for a smooth edge.

 Costs for each service varies, but the savings in your time, labor and equipment to prepare the wood, may be worth it for your project.